 The weather has noticeably turned a little cooler and the evenings are closing in, the first thing on your mind is can you get away with just heating one room in your home.
-In the short term is saves a lot of money and seems an ideal strategy for keeping warm this winter.
-This is a query we see a lot at this time of year, so we thought it would be useful to see if you should heat your whole home, or just the room you’re in.
+In the short term, it saves a lot of money and seems an ideal strategy for keeping warm this winter.
+This is a query we see a lot at this time of year, so we thought it would be useful to see if you should heat your whole home or just the room you’re in.

 What sort of heating do you have?

 Before you consider heating just one room or your whole home, you should first take into account the kind of heating you have.
 Here are some questions to consider:

 - Is your home heated by mains gas?

 - What is the age of your boiler?

 - How draughty is your home?

 Some of us work away from home, whilst some of us either work from home or are retired, bringing up children etc and spend much of the day in the house.
 If you work away from home you may not be overly concerned if the house is colder during the day but you may want to ensure you have a timer set to start heating the house about an hour before you return.

 If you work from home, perhaps just heating your work room, whether that is your lounge or a different designated space, might be enough.
 If you are at home with small children or retired can you still only heat one area to save on energy costs?
 These are all great questions to ask yourself when considering the best way to heat your room this winter.